Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 For example `assign` may be declared as `proc assign(X,X)` to allow assignment of variables.

-Oper statements can also define inline procedures as well as inline operators.
-Which is defined depends on the func or proc refered to.
-For example `oper := assign infixr 2`.
-Note that associativity is irrelevant in opers defining statements.
+Statements can be inlined.
+For example `inline := assign infixr 2`.
+Note that associativity is irrelevant in inlines defining procedures as procedures cannot be nested.

 A procedure may define one or more of its arguments to be lvalues using the keyword `lvalue` before the type.
 This requires that in use that argument be a valid lvalue and is passed as a location to the definition.